liveblocks/liveblocks/starter-kits/nextjs-starter-kit/README.md

 ## Features

-📄 Documents dashboard with pagination, drafts, groups, auto-revalidation <br> 🗒 Collaborative whiteboard app with a fully-featured share menu <br> 🆔 Authentication compatible with GitHub, Google, Auth0, and more <br> 🔑 Document permissions can be scoped to users, groups, and the public <br>
+- Documents dashboard with pagination, drafts, groups, auto-revalidation
+- Collaborative whiteboard app with a fully-featured share menu
+- Authentication compatible with GitHub, Google, Auth0, and more
+- Document permissions can be scoped to users, groups, and the public

 ## Get started